ADG Award wins for Shannon Murphy, Thomas Wilson-White, Christiaan van Vuuren - IF Magazine

 Murphy won both Best Direction in a Feature Film (Budget $1M+) for the former, and Best Direction in a TV or SVOD Drama Series for the later, recognising her work on the third season’s fifth episode.

-It caps off a long successful run for Babyteeth, which premiered at the Venice Film Festival in 2019, and where star Toby Wallace won the Venice Film Festival Marcello Mastroianni Award for best young actor.
+It caps off a long successful run for Babyteeth, which premiered at the Venice Film Festival in 2019, where star Toby Wallace won the Venice Film Festival Marcello Mastroianni Award for best young actor.
 Released theatrically last year, the film won nine AACTA Awards, including Best Film and Best Director for Murphy.

 Greta Lee Jackson and Nina Oyama hosted the ADG Award ceremony in Sydney today, with an accompanying live stream for those unable to attend.
+The mood in the room was jovial, with the guild also celebrating its 40th year and a week of policy wins.

-Also among the afternoons honourees was up-and-comer Thomas Wilson-White, awarded Best Direction in a Feature Film (Budget under $1M) for his debut The Greenhouse, and Christiaan van Vuuren, who took home Best Direction in a Movie Made for TV or SVOD Award for the film A Sunburnt Christmas.
+Among the afternoons other honourees was up-and-comer Thomas Wilson-White, awarded Best Direction in a Feature Film (Budget under $1M) for his debut The Greenhouse, and Christiaan van Vuuren, who took home Best Direction in a Movie Made for TV or SVOD Award for the film A Sunburnt Christmas.

 Fresh from winning a Rose d’Or award earlier this week, Wayne Blair and Nel Minchin were recognised with Best Direction in a Documentary Feature for Firestarter: The Story of Bangarra.